 How Does Birth Control Work?

-There are many different kinds of birth controls that produce various levels of hormones.
-Understanding these differences can help you determine how hormones may affect your entire system.
-Some of these affects include:
+There are many different kinds of birth control that produce various levels of hormones.
+Understanding these differences can help you determine how hormones may affect your entire body.
+Some of these include:

 - Cardiovascular conditions

 - Blood clots like deep vein thrombosis (DVT)

 - Potentially some types of cancer, including breast, cervical, and ovarian

 Many of these conditions can be monitored and managed successfully; others may only affect people who are already at an increased risk.
 It’s important to discuss the pros and cons of taking hormonal contraceptives with your doctor.